Understanding Your Amazon DocumentDB Collections Visually

 Data explorer browsing documents in an Amazon DocumentDB collection

-Connecting to Amazon DocumentDB
+Connect DbSchema to an Amazon DocumentDB Cluster

 Why Use DbSchema with Amazon DocumentDB